DeanZOosto/DataPopulationOnWatch/README.md

 ## Notes

 - The script disables SSL verification for self-signed certificates
-- All automation is done via API calls (REST and GraphQL)
+- All automation is done via API calls (REST API, GraphQL API, and Rancher REST API)
 - Steps without API endpoints will log warnings and skip configuration
 - **Mass Import**: After uploading, processing continues in the background.
 You may need to manually resolve issues in the mass import report via the UI after processing completes.